Wind-River/vxworks7-google-test/README.md

 to exist at the same time.
 The current dkm has to be unloaded for the next one to work properly.
 Two help functions GTEST_UNLOAD_SELF and RUN_ALL_TESTS_AND_UNLOAD_SELF are provided to replace the  RUN_ALL_TESTS.
 The purpose is unload the dkm itself.
-There are two style in function main depending on if the test rusult is return
+There are two style in function main depending on if the test rusult is returned.

 a.
 Return with getting the testing result.